There’s something for every mom in this list of free and cheap Mother’s Day events in and around Portland.

 Ride the Free Shuttle at Washington Park

 Washington Park is the keeper of many of Portland’s best attractions.
 Access these attractions on the Washington Park free shuttle.
-It is also the location of one of Portland’s best free rose gardens, which overlooks the city for a great view and place to stop and spend quality time with Mom.
+It is also the location of one of Portland’s best free rose gardens, with lots of places to stop and spend quality time with Mom.
 The shuttle and rose garden are free.

 Photo courtesy of Portland Saturday Market